DappCoderr/Cadence-fun-frontend/public/modules/Module 2/Lesson 6.md

 ---
-title: Lesson 6 - Resources with Structs
+Lesson 6 - Resources with Structs
 ---

 Remember the `World` resource and `Country` struct from Lesson 4 and 5? let's use in this lesson.